IgniteUI/igniteui-docfx/en/components/grids_templates/column_resizing.md

 #### Resizing columns in pixels/percentages

-Depending on the user scenario, the column widths may be defined in pixels, percentages or a mix of both.
+Depending on the user scenario, the column width may be defined in pixels, percentages or a mix of both.
 All these scenarios are supported by the Column Resizing feature.
 By default if a column does not have width set, it fits the available space with width set in pixels.

 This means that the following configuration is possible: